-- (1) Persons who hold a master's degree or an equal qualification have the right to apply for doctoral studies. - (2) A candidate from a foreign country applying for a doctoral student position must have a valid Estonian residence permit or right of residence and a permanent legal income in accordance with the provisions of the Aliens Act, except in the case of a doctoral student studying under a joint supervision or any other cooperation agreement. [entry into force 23.01.2024] - (3) A public competition is announced based on doctoral thesis topics for early stage researcher and industrial Ph.D. positions where there is no definite candidate.
-An applicant can apply for one competition at a time. - (4) Notices of the competitions by topics, including the names of the supervisors, shall be published on the websites of the Schools and doctoral studies websites, international websites and in the online environment for applying for doctoral studies. - (5) The documents required for application are the following: - an application; - 2) a curriculum vitae, incl. data on education and research and development activities; - 3) a copy of an education certificate and a diploma supplement; - 4) a copy of the passport, identity card or residence permit card: - 5) a motivation letter in English; - 6) other documents required by the supervisor to determine eligibility of the applicant.
-Additional documents may be requested during the competition period. - (6) Applicants who do not have Estonian citizenship, a long-term resident's residence permit or permanent right of residence must prove their English language skills with at least a B2 level certificate. - (7) If an education certificate acquired in a foreign country is submitted, the university has the right to request assessment of compliance of the qualification from the Estonian ENIC/NARIC Centre. - (8) If an applicant cannot submit an education certificate as proof of completing the previous academic cycle, the applicant must provide evidence of his/her academic results.
-An admission decision can be made once the education certificates have been duly submitted. [entry into force 23.01.2024] - (9) Application documents shall be submitted electronically via the online application environment.
+- (1) Persons who hold a master's degree or an equal qualification have the right to apply for doctoral studies. - (2) A candidate from a foreign country applying for a doctoral student position must have a valid Estonian residence permit or right of residence and a permanent legal income in accordance with the provisions of the Aliens Act. - (3) A public competition is announced based on doctoral thesis topics for early stage researcher and industrial Ph.D. positions where there is no definite candidate.
+An applicant can apply for one competition at a time. - (4) Notices of the competitions by topics, including the names of the supervisors, shall be published on the websites of the Schools and doctoral studies websites, international websites and in the online environment for applying for doctoral studies. - (5) The documents required for application are the following: - 1) an application; - 2) a curriculum vitae, incl. data on education and research and development activities; - 3) a copy of an education certificate and a diploma supplement; - 4) a copy of the passport, identity card or residence permit card: - 5) a motivation letter in English; - 6) other documents required by the supervisor to determine eligibility of the applicant.
+Additional documents may be requested during the competition period. - (6) Applicants who do not have Estonian citizenship, a long-term resident's residence permit or permanent right of residence must prove their English language skills with at least a B2 level certificate. - (7) If an education certificate acquired in a foreign country is submitted, the university has the right to request assessment of compliance of the qualification from the Estonian ENIC/NARIC Centre. - (8) An applicant can submit the documents required for application without an education certificate of the previous cycle and submit it together with the diploma supplement not later than by the time of matriculation. - (9) Application documents shall be submitted electronically via the online application environment.
 If necessary, the applicant who has received the admission decision, shall submit his/her education certificates on paper to the Research Administration Office in accordance with the instructions received from the Research Administration Office.
-The university reserves the right to revoke the admission decision if the applicant fails to submit paper documents meeting the specified requirements to the Research Administration Office.
-The university also reserves the right to revoke the admission decision if the applicant is an alien and after the decision has been made, the university becomes aware of facts that give rise to suspicion that the alien may pose a threat to public order, national security, international relations or public health. [entry into force 23.01.2024]